UseToolSuite UseToolSuite

 Cron Expression Guide: Syntax, Examples, and Common Patterns

-Test your expressions with our Cron Expression Parser — it translates any cron expression into plain English and shows the next 5 scheduled run times.
+Stop guessing.
+Validate your schedules instantly with our Cron Expression Parser — it translates any cron expression into plain English and calculates the exact next 5 scheduled run times.

 ┌───────────── minute (0–59)